Living on the Road Doesn’t Have to Mean Van Life

 However, since we work full-time on the road (Jon’s in a corporate role, while I’m self-employed), we like having a place to spread out and work comfortably.
 We like having a kitchen, plenty of room for our dog, Lincoln, and a work-life setup that feels easy, especially when we’re somewhere for a few weeks.

 We also don’t actually want to move locations every day, and prefer staying in one place long enough to get to know it.
 One month is our sweet spot.
-We like finding favorite restaurants and coffee shops to return to, and want to build a routine, even if it’s temporary.
+We like finding favorite restaurants and coffee shops to return to, and want to build a routine in a neighborhood, even if it’s temporary.

 The Road Trip Local Way